Shopping center renovation could be your first thought when you recognize that your local mall or strip center is starting to falter.

 establish an Irish, German, or Russian store.
 These could be kiosks, or

-you could convert the entire center to one ethnic group with an increasing population in the area.
+you could convert the entire center to a single ethnic group with a large population in the area if you think doing so won't drive away shoppers from other backgrounds.

 You could give artists free studio space in return for opening